 And to say I haven't become a writer would be not giving myself enough credit.
 I did finally write my first novel.
 I was a journalist and columnist for my university's daily newspaper and I ran a successful humor (okay, snark) blog.
 I once even toyed with my memoir.
-(Because, you know, the world was just dying to hear about my 28 relatively unremarkable years on Earth.)
+(Because why deprive the world of hearing about my 28 relatively unremarkable years on Earth?)

 I'm also the person my coworkers call on to review a report or help draft a tricky email.
 I'm the one my family calls when they need help with an essay or a resume.
 Some might say I have a way with words.
 Some (my mother) might say I'm a bullshitter, just like my dad.
 I say, art is art.
 It comes in many forms.

 So how did I get from writing as a side hobby to getting serious about doing the damn thing (the damn thing being writing my first novel)?

 I was finally struck with the right dose of inspiration.
-It came shortly the birth of my son.
-You'd think motherhood would push all your crazy dreams even further into the background, but that was not my experience.
+It came shortly after the birth of my son.
+Motherhood has a reputation for pushing would pushing a woman's big, crazy dreams into the background, but that was not my experience.

 If there's one thing I wish for my son (after general happiness, health, and safety), it is this: I hope he does what he loves, not what he thinks he should do.

 I'm not talking about having a hobby or a one-time experience that he can scratch off his bucket list.
 I'm talking about waking up every day with a fire in his belly.
 Feeling energized by the work he's doing.
 Finding his calling.
-Going after it, whatever "it" is.
+Going after it, whatever it is for him.